JamesNewton/git-ref/README.md

 <TT><B>git checkout <I>commitID</I></B></TT><BR>
 commitID can be "master" to <B>return to the head</B>.
 <P>
-We can quickly see the <B>status</B> of the repository, including which files are not committed, by running<BR>
+We can quickly see the <B>status</B> of the repo, including which files are not committed, by running<BR>
 <TT><B>git status</B></TT><BR>
 This will list the current branch, the current commit, and which files are not being tracked or have been changed.
 <P>
-To turn an <B>exiting folder</B> into a git repository:<BR>
+To turn an <B>exiting folder</B> into a git repo:<BR>
 <TT><B>git init</B></TT><BR>
 git creates a hidden metadata folder to store information about the changes made to a file.
 This must be separate from the file itself, since only the currently checked out version of the file data will be in the file.
 <P>
-Note that files in the folder are NOT automatically commited to the repository, nor will they be included in a commit.
+Note that files in the folder are NOT automatically commited to the repo, nor will they be included in a commit.
 You have to <B>stage</B> files to be<B> tracked</B>, and <I>then</I> <B>commit</B> them.
 Staged files are going to be version tracked.
 Keeping them separate from other files provides a way to focus tracking on only those files which need it.<BR>
-<B>Add files</B> to the repository with <BR>
+<B>Add files</B> to the repo with <BR>
 <B><TT>git add</TT> <I>filename</I></B><BR>
 you can <B>remove files</B> from tracking with <BR>
 <TT><B>git reset <I>filename</I></B></TT>
 <P>
-And then to commit those changes into the new repository (it doesn't automatically do that when you init) with an optional message.<BR>
+And then to commit those changes into the new repo (it doesn't automatically do that when you init) with an optional message.<BR>
 <B><TT>git commit</TT> <I>[</I> -m "<I>message</I>" <I>]</I></B><BR>
 (by convention, the message should be a command.
 E.g. "Add stuff" instead of "Added stuff" or "Adding stuff").
 If you fail to include the message on